These Social Studies tests are a portion of our GED® test prep materials.

-It’s important that you know what your weak points are so you can focus on learning these topics.
-Recent GED graduates have some good advice for you: don’t try to learn for all four GED tests at once.
+Recent GED test-takers have some pretty good advice for you: just don’t try to get prepared for all GED subtests at once.

-Postponement and pretexts are your biggest enemies.
-Please adopt a learning schedule and stick to it.
+Postponement and pretexts are some of your worst enemies.
+Set up a learning schedule and you better stick to it!

 Last Updated on